+Over the past year we have strengthened our research capability through research collaboration, which led to a number of peer reviewed publications in national and international journals.
 A highlight of our role in health promotion research includes successful application for the NSW Translational Research Grants.
 The project is titled 'translating research evidence from the Healthy Beginnings Trial to prevent childhood obesity at the beginning of life: feasibility, effectiveness and cost-effectiveness'.

-Led by A/Prof Li Ming Wen we have successfully won a NSW Health Translational Research Grants.
+A successful application for the NSW Translational Research Grants.
 The project is titled 'translating research evidence from the Healthy Beginnings Trial to prevent childhood obesity at the beginning of life: feasibility, effectiveness and cost-effectiveness'.
-This project will be implemented in partnership with SES, SWS and Southern NSW LHDs, together with Prof. Chris Rissel, Prof. Louise Baur, and A/Prof Alison Hayes from University of Sydney and Prof Anna Whelan, Director of Health Promotion.
+This is a partnership project with participating partners from the Sydney, South Eastern Sydney, South Western Sydney and Southern NSW Local Health Districts,

 Higher Degree Students:

-- Professor Li Ming Wen, Research & Evaluation Manager
+- A/Prof Li Ming Wen, Research Manager

-- Ms Huilan Xu, Research & Evaluation Officer
+- Huilan Xu, Research Officer

 Publications and Presentations

 - Wen LM, Rissel C, Baur LA, Hayes A, Xu H, Whelan A, Hua M, Shaw M, Phongsavan P. A 3-arm randomised controlled trial of communicating Healthy Beginnings advice by telephone (CHAT) to mothers with infants to prevent childhood obesity.
 BMC Public Health 2017; 17:79.
 Available at: URL: http://www.biomedcentral.com/1471-2458/17/79